 What is Functional Neurology for Bodyworkers?

 Functional neurology is a new field for bodyworkers that looks at how the body, brain and nerves function, and where there are limitations.
 It uses many of the same assessments used by medical neurologists, mostly the low-tech non-invasive ones.
 They help us to determine what bodywork interventions can stimulate your nervous system to create new nerve pathways, improve learning and memory, change sensory and movement signals, relieve anxiety, hypersensitivity or pain.
 We also may modify our interventions to not overstimulate fragile nerves, or to inhibit pain signalling.
-I have used it to benefit people with such varied conditions as whiplash, chronic pain from trauma, Parkinson’s, ADHD, complex regional pain syndrome, centralized pain porcessing, numbness down one arm or leg and MS.
+I have used it to benefit people with such varied conditions as whiplash, chronic pain from trauma, Parkinson’s, ADHD, numbness down one arm or leg and MS.

 We learned to do assessments that were not taught in Oregon massage schools: cranial nerves, that control eye movement and facial expression, sense of smell, pupil constriction, and the gag reflex; cardinal fields of gaze and opto-kinetic testing of eye movements to show functioning of brain areas that track a moving object (parietal lobe), move quickly to a new target (frontal lobe), and smoothly coordinate eye movements (cerebellum); muscle strength, pinwheel, vibration and deep tendon reflex tests to isolate peripheral nerve and nerve root function; rapid hand movements and other balance and coordination tests; difference between right and left for movement, pain and sensation.
-We always take an extensive health history, to connect your current functional symptoms with injuries, or health challenges.
+We always take an extensive health history, to connect your current functional neuro symptoms with previous injuries or health challenges.

 How Does This Change the Massage?

 - I may have you do eye movements to strengthen communication to areas of the brain that need it.